RoySegall/mini-social/README.md

 The list of users is in `server/migratoins.yml`

-_Optional:_ By default, the backend run at http://localhost:8081 you can change the address of the backend in `src/settings.php`
+_Optional:_ By default, the backend is mapped to http://localhost:8081 you can change the address in `src/settings.php`